BongoSort/FlixCheckInit/README.md

 ## What is FlixCheck

-The purpose of FlixCheck is to be a tool for which a Flix programmer can use to be aided in testing properties of programs.
+The purpose of FlixCheck is to be a tool for which a Flix programmer can automatically test some user-defined properties of programs.

-FlixCheck was developed based on the QuickCheck implementation in Haskell, and thus follows many of the principles.
+FlixCheck was developed based on the QuickCheck implementation in Haskell, and thus follows many of the same principles.

 ## How to use FlixCheck